Prevention of Anti-Semitism

 Antisemitism Commissioner

 Prof. Winfried Nerdinger, professor emeritus of architectural history and founding director of the Munich Documentation Center for the History of National Socialism, supports and advises the university in preventing antisemitism.
-Contact via antisemitismus(at)tum.de, more information here.
+Contact via antisemitismus@tum.de, more information here.